tjhowse/esphome_bluetti_eb3a/README.md

 This prioritises the Bluetooth connection over WiFi, as the WiFi might be down when recovering from a power outage.
 It doesn't enable the WiFi until the Bluetooth has connected.

+The code is written to run on an M5Atom S3 Lite, but should run on basically any ESP32 with minor modifications.
+You might have to remove the Bluetooth status LED and change the `board` type to match your hardware.

 ## Extra